Icinga/icinga2/doc/6-object-types.md

   icon\_image     |**Optional.** Icon image for the host.
 Used by external interfaces only. icon\_image\_alt|**Optional.** Icon image description for the host.
 Used by external interface only.

+The actual check interval might deviate slightly from the configured values due to the fact that Icinga tries to evenly distribute all checks over a certain period of time, i.e. to avoid load spikes.

 > **Best Practice**
 >
 > The `address` and `address6` attributes are required for running commands using